Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 **INV-3 — Accepted sidecar root, not live collector.**
 Any successful Export apply path must use the signature set rooted at the `exportSigSetHash` accepted by the tick gate.
-Late local collector arrivals, timeout flags, fetch completions, or unverified proposal-carried signatures must not change the signer set selected for the ledger.
+Late local collector arrivals, timeout flags, or unverified proposal-carried signatures must not change the signer set selected for the ledger.
 *Anti-pattern:* assembling from `ExportSigCollector` at apply time.

 **INV-4 — Replay witness in the transaction stream.**